Professor Surya P. Subedi, OBE, KC, DCL & DPhil (Oxford), Barrister

 Prior to this, Her late Majesty Queen Elizabeth II had made him an honorary Officer of the Order of the British Empire (OBE) in 2004 for his services to international law.
 Speaking at the OBE investiture on 19 October 2004 in London, the British Foreign Secretary stated that Professor Subedi had "made a highly distinguished contribution to our understanding of international law, and to its evolution" and his work in international law had "spanned almost every aspect of it – with a special focus on issues ... which make a real difference to people's lives".

 Professor Subedi has advised governments in different countries on international legal matters and acted as a counsel in several cases before the international courts and tribunals, including the International Court of Justice and the International Centre for Settlement of Investment Disputes (ICSID).
-He has been appointed to the list of arbitrators under the UK-EU Trade and Cooperation Agreement (TCA).
+He has been appointed to the list of arbitrators under a post-Brexit comprehensive free trade agreement between the UK and the EU – Trade and Cooperation Agreement .
 He also was appointed in 2004 by the World Trade Organization to the Roster of Panellists of its Dispute Settlement System and was designated to serve on the panel of arbitrators of ICSID.
 He is a member of the London Court of International Arbitration (LCIA).
 Professor Subedi was elected to the exclusive Nobel Peace Prize winning Institut de Droit International in 2011 and made a Membre Titulaire in 2015.

 Professor Subedi has served in high-level positions in governments and national and international organisations with responsibility for policy formulation and advice.
 He was elected by the UN Human Rights Council in 2009 to serve as the UN’s Special Rapporteur for human rights in Cambodia for six years.